We've designed the digital tests so all students can take them, including those who need accommodations.

 Work with your SSD coordinator to configure settings in the testing platform and enable assistive technology before test day.
 Learn how at TIDE and AT Settings.

-Most Paper Testing Materials Must Be Ordered
+Paper Testing Materials Must Be Requested

-College Board Approval Is Required for College-Reportable SAT Scores
+College Board Approval Is Required for College Reportable SAT Scores

-SAT test takers whose accommodations are approved by the College Board can report their scores to colleges.
-Students who take the SAT with accommodations allowed by their state but not approved by the College Board cannot.
+SAT test takers whose accommodations are approved by College Board can report their scores to colleges.
+Students who take the SAT with accommodations allowed by their state but not approved by College Board cannot.